Keeping Your Cat Out Of Your Christmas Tree

 If all else fails, there is a rather creative solution to consider: turn a cat tree into a Christmas tree.

 Yes, you read that correctly.
 Rather than fight your cat’s natural behavior, embrace it.
 Get a nice, tall cat tree (maybe even a green one) and decorate the heck outta it.
 Avoid things like tinsel or anything your cat may swallow.
-All decorations should be non-breakable and if you do use lights, make sure they are covered by a thick cord protector so your cats can’t chew them.
+All decorations should be non-breakable and if you use lights, make sure they are covered by a thick cord protector so your cats can’t chew them.
 You could even consider attaching some danging cat toys or an automatic cat toy as a “decoration” to make it even more fulfilling.

 While a cat tower tree may not be what you typically think of when you think of the holidays, it meets your cat’s needs and your own needs to celebrate the season.
 Plus, once the holidays are over, your cats will have a nice cat tree to lounge on all year round.
 That sounds like a win for all involved.